 The Young Artist Mentorship Program is free to take part in and is supported by the NFA Diversity and Inclusion Committee.

-The YAMP will operate in two semesters—Fall (September–December) and Spring (January–May)—and consist of a group of four to six mentors and four to six protégés, meeting one-on-one bi-weekly and as a large group every two to three months, at least once a semester.
+The YAMP operates in two semesters—fall (September–December) and spring (January–May)—and consists of a group of four to six mentors and four to six protégés, meeting one-on-one bi-weekly and as a large group every two to three months, at least once a semester.

 Large group meetings

-Please read through the description above to ensure that you're suited for this program.
+Please read through the description above to ensure that you're suited to this program.
 In addition, each applicant must:

 Applications are due by January 27, 2023, 5 P.M. central time zone.
 Applicants will be notified by February 1st.
 The first group meeting will occur within the first two weeks of February.

 If you have questions about the Young Artist Mentorship Program, send an email to email@example.com.